 A Look Inside Roger Sterling’s Office

-Some recent binge-watching of the Mad Men tv series has inspired this, yet another, foray into Roger Sterling’s office, a mid-century modern period design.
+Some recent binge-watching of the Mad Men tv series inspired this post.
+Another foray into Roger Sterling’s office, a study in mid-century modern period design.
 And why not?
 Set decorator Claudette Didul populated it with all the finest components of the time period: the Saarinen tulip tables and stools, a Nesso mushroom lamp, a Volther Corona chair, arc floor lamp, the Le Corbusier chaise, etc., etc. This room has it all.
-(Interior design students take note.)
-And how about that fabulous, no-name, steel and glass bar cart?
+(Interior design students, N.B.)
+And how about that fabulous, steel and glass bar cart?

-Mad Men Reintroduces Mid-Century Modern To The Masses
+Mad Men TV Series Reintroduces Mid-Century Modern To The Masses

-Mad Men has proven itself as an interpretative chronicle of a period in American design history.
-When it originally aired, the art and furnishings of this particular set caused quite a stir, as did the show’s other sets and rightfully so.
-The show’s set designs play as important a role in the episodes as the human actors.
+The Mad Men series has proven itself as a fine interpretative chronicle of a period in American design history.
+When it originally aired, the art and furnishings of Roger’s office caused quite a stir, as did the show’s other sets and rightfully so.
+The show’s set designs play as important a role in the story as the human actors.
 Feature stories in publications like Interior Design magazine and the New York Times’ Style section and many others have showcased these interiors repeatedly.

 There’s little doubt Roger Sterling’s office was destined for cult status among design geeks.
 Much like the program itself — it will always deserve another look.